-- The SWZDI Board of Directors, (BOD), with the assistance of the Program Manager (currently Tom McDonald-InTrans) will annually draft a list of proposed problem statements based on high priority issues related to work zone safety and/or mobility.
-Problem statements will be developed for consideration by university-based Principal Investigators (PIs). - 2.
+- The SWZDI Board of Directors, (BOD), with the assistance of the Program Manager (currently Tom McDonald-InTrans) annually drafts a list of proposed problem statements based on high priority issues related to work zone safety and/or mobility.
+Problem statements are developed for consideration by university-based Principal Investigators (PIs) in the pooled fund states. - 2.
 The Program Manager will distribute Requests for Proposals (RFPs) to universitybased Principal Investigators.
 Unless there is a special circumstance requiring unique skills or a specific testing facility, the PIs receiving RFPs will be limited to researchers at universities within states represented by members of the BOD.
 If specific commercial products are deemed to be of possible interest in addressing the selected issues, those vendors' products must be part of the university's proposal. - 3.
 Upon receipt of proposals from PIs, the Program Manager will distribute those documents for ranking by members of the BOD.
-The Program Manager shall work with the BOD using the determined rankings to select a program of projects which will be constrained by the available funding.
+The Program Manager shall work with the BOD using the determined rankings to select a program of projects which will be constrained by the available funding, which is determined by annual contributions to the pooled fund by member states..
 To rank each proposal, the scores of each BOD member will be weighted by their State Transportation Agency (STA) contributions to the pool fund.
+Most STA funding is obtained from the State Planning & Research (SP & R) funds from the Federal Highway Administration (FHWA).
 Once the BOD, with the assistance of the Program Manager has developed an annual work plan of projects, the Project Manager will notify the PIs who authored the selected and rejected proposals, debrief those authors on the outcomes and request modification to the proposal scope and/or budget if necessary. - 4.
 The BOD, with the assistance of the Program Manager, will select and assign a Project Monitor for each approved project.
 The Project Monitor will be either a member of the BOD or a representative from one of the member STAs.
 The Project Monitor will work with the PI to establish a project Technical Advisory Committee, TAC, for each project, consisting of one to five individuals depending on the scale and attributes of the project.
 The Project Monitor will serve as chair of the project TAC.
 Working with the TAC, the Project Monitor will be responsible for approving a final work plan and schedule, approving modification of the work plan and schedule, monitoring project progress, and approval of the final draft.
-At least once per quarter, the Program Manager will discuss progress of each project with the Project Monitors.
+At least once per quarter, the Program Manager will discuss progress of each project with the Project Monitor.

 For each project contracted by universities outside Iowa, the Program Manager will draft a project contract to outline the work and schedule to be performed by the selected PI and university.
-The contract language and format will be derived from Iowa Department of Transportation, Iowa DOT, standard contract language and structure.
+The contract details and format will be derived from Iowa Department of Transportation, Iowa DOT, standard contract language and structure.
 For research contracted to universities located in Iowa, projects will be contracted through an addendum to the basic agreement between those universities and the Iowa DOT.